Popscotch/Clicker-Game-Tutorial/README.md

 ### Step 4

-We need to update our `update()` function so that our page will update when we increase our `clicksPerSecond`.
-Like before, we have to set the innerHTML of our `Clicks per second` line whenever something changes.
+You next need to update the `update()` function so that the page will update when the `clicksPerSecond` value changes.
+Like before, you need to set the innerHTML of the `Clicks per second` line whenever something changes.

 When you're done, your `update()` function should look like this:
 ```JS